abhikalakuntla/privacy-for-the-paranoid/README.md

 ##GOOGLE
-(They have so much data they get their own section)
+(They have so much of your data that they get their own section)

 1. [ ] Disable search history (or better, switch to DuckDuckGo.
 You can set it as default for Safari, Chrome, Firefox, and iOS Safari now)
 2. [ ] Disable maps/location history